20 Secrets a Home Security Installer Won’t Tell You

 Watch out for contracts that lock you in

 If you do go whole hog with an alarm system, know this: We make it very difficult for you to cancel.
 Many alarm companies have three-year contracts and force you to pay the remainder of the contract in full if you terminate early.
 Some even have an auto-rollover clause that requires you to cancel at a very specific time.
 If you miss that window, you’re stuck for another three years.
+These are some things that home security experts never do in their homes.

 Ask around before you hire